2022 Brownlow Medal

-The 2022 Brownlow Medal was the 95th year the award is presented to the player adjudged the best and fairest player during the Australian Football League (AFL) home-and-away season.
+The 2022 Brownlow Medal was the 95th year the award was presented to the player adjudged the best and fairest player during the Australian Football League (AFL) home-and-away season.
 It was won by Carlton midfielder Patrick Cripps.
 The 2022 Brownlow Medal count was originally scheduled for Monday 19 September, its traditional date on the Monday before the grand final.
 It was rescheduled to Sunday 18 September at a week's notice, to avoid a clash with the funeral of Elizabeth II.
 The event returned to its conventional format and venue—a gala dinner at the Crown Palladium in Melbourne—after having been held virtually for the previous two seasons due to the COVID-19 pandemic.

 Cripps' win was not without controversy.
 Cripps was initially suspended by the Match Review Panel and AFL Tribunal in Round 21, for rough conduct in a front-on contest against ' Callum Ah Chee, which ruled him ineligible and would have seen him miss the final rounds, in which he polled the winning votes; Carlton had appealed the suspension to the AFL Appeals Board and was successful in overturning it.